arm32fox-project/luna/README.md

 # Pale Moon web browser

-This is the source code for the Pale Moon web browser, an independent browser derived from Firefox/Mozilla community code.
+This is the source code for the previous generation of the Pale Moon web browser, an independent browser derived from Firefox/Mozilla community code.
 The source tree is mostly laid out like Mozilla-based products.

-## Maintenance mode
+## This generation is no longer maintained

-This repository and incarnation of Pale Moon is currently in maintenance mode and will only receive critical and security updates.
+This repository and incarnation of Pale Moon is no longer maintained.
-The new home for Pale Moon (v28+) is in the UXP platform repo where it is one of the included applications with the platform.
+The new home for Pale Moon (v28+) is in the [UXP platform repo](https://github.com/MoonchildProductions/UXP) where it is one of the included applications with the platform.
-** Do NOT open new feature/bug issues on this repo, please, unless it is a sec or critical issue, and check if the Pale Moon unstable channel solves any issues you may have before opening new issues on the UXP repo.
+**Do NOT open new feature/bug issues on this repo, please.**

 ## Resources